 Marketing automation is your medium to communicate with leads once they are generated, with an objective to qualify them to sales-ready leads.

-You’ve spent money and energy on your lead generation process, harvest lead nurturing benefits to not let your leads go to waste.
+You’ve spent money and energy on your lead generation process, now use lead nurturing to not let your leads go to waste.

 You can’t just say “Hi, buy my product”, nurture your leads to establish trust and authority first.

-In one dashboard, marketing automation tools generate analytics showing how successful your campaigns were.
+In one dashboard, marketing automation tools generate analytics and reporting to show how successful your campaigns are.

 Marketing automation helps you focus on the most important KPIs by making it easily accessible for you.
-Mostly it puts your numbers in context so you understand it even though you are not analytics savvy.
+Mostly it puts your numbers in context, so all marketers can understand it even if you aren’t a business analyst.

-This would eventually help you reduce guess-work and make your marketing processes data-based.
+This will help you reduce guesswork and make your marketing processes data-based.